Basic-Data-Infrastructure/developer-portal/association-register.md

 Contains agreements and legal documents that outline the terms of participation and data sharing.
 This ensures transparency and legal compliance among participants.

-###### Trust roots
+###### Trust Roots

 The BDI framework makes extensive use of public-key cryptography.
-The Assocation Register provides a "Trusted List" of Certificate Authorities (Root CAs) that are trusted to provide certificates for registered parties.
+The Association Register provides a "Trusted List" of Certificate Authorities (Root CAs) that are trusted to provide certificates for registered parties.